Battle of Fort Rivière: Battle

 Butler's force located a partially sealed drain 4 feet wide, 3 feet tall, and 15 feet deep in the fort's wall, only large enough for one man to pass through at a time, which served as a Cacos entrance.
 Sergeant Ross Lindsey Iams and Private Samuel Gross were the first to crawl through the tunnel, (Note: In his unpublished memoirs, Vice Admiral Joel T. Boone (USN), then a lieutenant (junior grade) and the medical officer of the 13th Company, wrote that under Captain Campbell's orders, he led six Marines in breaching the fort first by climbing over the parapets of the east wall.
 "Our linkup with Butler [inside] raised a question as to who had entered the fort first," Boone wrote, noting that he and Butler disagreed on the matter.) followed by Butler with his .45 caliber pistol.
-Despite Cacos fire into the tunnel, the trio of Marines emerged unscathed, and immediately began firing on the 50 surprised Cacos in the fort—Butler described them as "half naked madmen, howling and leaping"—and they were joined shortly by the rest of the 5th Company streaming through the drain.
-Private Gross dispatched a massive Cacos with his rifle just moments before he would have struck a devastating blow to Butler's head with a club.
+Despite Cacos fire into the tunnel, the trio of Marines emerged unscathed and immediately began firing on the 50 surprised Cacos in the fort—Butler described them as "half naked madmen, howling and leaping"—and they were joined shortly by the rest of the 5th Company streaming through the drain.
+Gross dispatched a massive Cacos with his rifle just moments before he would have struck a devastating blow to Butler's head with a club.

-As panic overtook the Cacos, Butler wrote that they "threw away their loaded guns and grabbed swords and clubs, rocks and bricks, which were no match for bullets and bayonets."
+As panic overtook the Cacos, Butler writes they "threw away their loaded guns and grabbed swords and clubs, rocks and bricks, which were no match for bullets and bayonets."
 After ten minutes of intense close quarters combat, the Marines had killed the entire Cacos garrison, including their commander, Josaphat Jean-Joseph, a former Haitian cabinet minister.
-Those Cacos who had escaped the fort by jumping over its parapets were cut down by the force covering the south wall.
+Cacos who had escaped the fort by jumping over its parapets were cut down by the force covering the south wall.

 Aftermath

 The American force had won an "astounding little victory" and had suffered no casualties—one man lost two teeth to a thrown rock—despite a sharp conflict.
-Butler wrote that if the defenders "had only realized the advantage of their position, they could have shot us like rats as we crawled, one by one, out of the drain."
-Having delivered a massive blow to the Cacos themselves, the Americans leveled Fort Rivière with dynamite and destroyed 60 dwellings outside the fort, thus ending the First Caco War.
-Butler wrote that the returning Americans were greeted by Haitians roadside, who were grateful for "ridding them of the Caco terror" that had plagued the countryside.
+Butler writes that if the defenders "had only realized the advantage of their position, they could have shot us like rats as we crawled, one by one, out of the drain."
+Having delivered a massive blow to the Cacos, the Americans leveled Fort Rivière with dynamite and destroyed 60 dwellings outside the fort, thus ending the First Caco War.
+Butler writes that the returning Americans were greeted by Haitians roadside, who were grateful for "ridding them of the Caco terror" that had plagued the countryside.
 Armed resistance to the American occupation did not end, however, as Second Caco War—much bloodier than the first—erupted in 1918.

 For their heroism during the Battle of Fort Rivière, Major Butler, Sergeant Iams, and Private Gross all received the Medal of Honor; the award was Butler's second, having received the first the prior year during the Battle of Veracruz.